cashoefman/TinyGo-On-ESP32/README.md

 cd ~/Projects/MyGoProjects/blinkblue
 ```

-There is an example in the TinyGo /examples directory but that doesn't work with the ESP32 board I am using.
+There is an example that comes with the TinyGo package you setup in the previous step, you can find it in the TinyGo/examples directory however, that doesn't work with the ESP32 board I am using.

 But here is some code that will work with the majority of the ESP32 dev board I have come across.
-You might need to update the PIN number to represent the correct pin on your board.
+You might need to update the 'Pin' number to represent the correct pin on your board.

 ```
 package main